metabrainz/bookbrainz-site/README.md

     set DEBUG=bbsite & nodemon bin\\www

 ## Contributing
+### Commit Messages

+We try to keep our commit messages readable and concise, this is especially important as they can't be rewritten—unlike code.

+Thus please follow [this guide](http://chris.beams.io/posts/git-commit/) when writing commit messages.

 ### Code Formatting

 If you ever intend to push any code to the BookBrainz Site repository, or open